ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 URL Indicators
 ^^^^^^^^^^^^^^

 When `creating a URL Indicator <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#create-url-indicators>`__ in ThreatConnect, the domain name of the URL must be **lowercase**.
-There are some examples of correct and incorrect indicator formats below.
+There are some examples of correct and incorrect Indicator formats below.

 .. code-block:: text